GameFoundry/bsf/Documentation/Manuals/Native/User/guiElements.md

 GUI elements									{#guiElements}
 ===============

-A GUI element is a basic primitive GUI is constructed out of.
+A GUI element is a basic primitive that GUI is constructed out of.
 They can be text, buttons, input boxes, images, scroll areas and more.
 We'll explain what the individual GUI element types are later, but initially we'll focus on functionality common to all GUI elements.

 # Displaying a GUI element
 In order to display a GUI element we must first create it.
 All GUI elements are created using a static *create* method.